cncf/kubernetes-community-days/content/organizing-budget-finances.md

 * Add up the budgets (venue, food, parties space, schwag, scholarships) to generate a total event budget to determine the amount of money needed to cover costs
 * Plan on covering most of the expenses through sponsorships to keep ticket prices low
 * Ticket prices should generally be somewhere between $30 and $100, depending on location, event costs, and event format
+* Tickets for virtual events should be free or extremely low cost ($5-10)
 * Allocate budget for scholarships/discounts for students and underrepresented groups
+* You can also use fund to expand the cloud native community like
+  * Sponsoring people to go to KubeCon
+  * Paying for training and certification
+  * Providing access to the event (travel & data costs, ect)
 * Allow 10% overage as there are often unexpected costs

 Role of finance team/lead